Benefits of Stretch and Flex Morning Safety Stretch Programs

 Some opponents to stretch and flex programs point to the fact that big cats do not stretch before running down prey.
 That may be an accurate analogy.
 After all, researchers cannot effectively demonstrate that implemented stretching programs actually prevent jobsite musculoskeletal injuries.

-However, scientific evidence indicates that implementation of OSHA’s ergonomic guidelines do result in a reduction of cumulative trauma injuries and the associated expenses of workers’ compensation.
+However, scientific evidence indicates that implementation of OSHA’s ergonomic guidelines does result in a reduction of cumulative trauma injuries and the associated expenses of workers’ compensation.
 Yet compliance is not universally required.

 All in all, construction firms fair better by implementing a comprehensive ergonomics program designed to address administrative and engineering controls.
 And then, perhaps as an inclusive element, introduce stretch and flex.